Net bundles over posets and K-theory: Locally constant bundles and comparison with ordinary -theory.

 induces a morphism from $E_u$ to $E_{\hat u}$.
+This construction provides an equivalence from the category of finite-dimensional, unitary representations of $\pi_1(M)$ onto $V_{lc}(M)$ (see \cite[Sec.1.3]{Hat} or \cite[\S I.2]{Kob}).

 (2) Let $M$ be a manifold.
 A vector bundle $E \to M$ is locally constant if and only if it admits a flat connection (\cite[Ch.I]{Kob}).
-(3) By (\cite[Prop.II.3.1]{Kob}), this implies that the ordinary Chern classes of locally constant bundles over manifolds vanish.
+By (\cite[Prop.II.3.1]{Kob}), this implies that the Chern classes of locally constant bundles over manifolds vanish.

-We denote the category of locally constant vector bundles over $M$ by $V_{lc}(M)$.
-The interpretation of elements of $V_{lc}(M)$ in terms of representation of $\pi_1(M)$ provides an equivalence with the category of finite-dimensional, unitary representations of $\pi_1(M)$.
-Moreover, $V_{lc}(M)$ is naturally equipped with tensor product and direct sums, so that the set $\dot V_{lc}(M)$ of isomorphism classes of locally constant vector bundles becomes a semiring.
+The problem to finding non-trivial characteristic classes for flat bundles was solved by Cheeger and Simons (\cite{CS85}), in the following way.
+Given the rank $d$ vector bundle $E \to M$ any Chern class arises from a closed form $c_k(E) \in Z^{2k}_{dR}(M)$ and, denoting the group of singular $n$-cycles, $n \in {\mathbb{N}}$, by $Z_n(M)$, there is a unique morphism